Everyone must stay at home to help stop the spread of coronavirus.

 When a doctor signs a certificate or completes a report, it is a condition of remaining on the Medical Register that they only sign what they know to be true.
 Therefore, in order to complete even the simplest of forms, the doctor needs to check the patient's entire medical record.
 Carelessness or an inaccurate report can have serious consequences for the doctor, with the General Medical Council or even the Police.

-We have a Carers Support Worker, Diane Tassie, working with the Surgery.
+We have a Carers Support Worker, Claire Tuson, working with the Surgery.

-We hold a Carers Clinic once a month with Diane on a Wednesday and there are three separate 1 hour appointments available at 12:30, 13:30 and 14:30.
-Please ask at Reception to make an appointment or speak to our Carers' Lead, Debbie Payne.
-The dates for the clinics this year are as follows:
+We hold a Carers Clinic once a month with Claire on a Wednesday and there are four separate 40 minute appointments available at 12:30, 13:10 and 13:50 and 14:30.
+Please ask at Reception to make an appointment or speak to our Carers' Lead, Jane Lusted.
+The dates for the clinics this year so far are as follows:

 Enter all or part of your postcode in the box below and click one of the buttons